-Bremerton lies east of the Olympic Mountains across Puget Sound from Seattle.
-It is the largest city in the region and terminal for one of four WA State Ferry routes from the Seattle area to the Kitsap Peninsula.
-It is famous for its historic Naval and maritime heritage.
-Please visit the City of Bremerton website for more information on the city's attractions, events and things to do.
+Bremerton is the largest city in the region and has the largest terminal for one of four WA State Ferry routes from the Seattle area to the Kitsap Peninsula.
+It is famous for its Historic Naval and Maritime Heritage.
+Please visit the City of Bremerton website for more information on the city's attractions, events, and things to do.

 Children will enjoy a visit to the popular Valentinetti Puppet Museum & Evergreen Theatre and, just to the west of the Puget Sound Naval Shipyard, look for the Bug Museum & Nature Gift Shop filled with crawly creatures.
 For more kid-friendly places, visit our Kitsap Loves Kids page.